arjayosma/training-supplement/README.md

 # Training Supplement

-This README contains Web development related training supplements.
-This can help augment your knowledge in web development.
+This README contains NodeJS development related training supplements.
+This can help augment your knowledge in NodeJS development.

-## Web Development
+## NodeJS

 Creating web pages is very fun and exciting because it gives you the sense of instant gratification.